ageorge28/ecommerce/README.md

-Ecommerce application created using Laravel and MySQL
+An ecommerce application created using Laravel and MySQL